bemineni/edm/docs/index.md

 ### `remove(item, check_existence=False)`

-Remove an existing document from Elasticsearch once the transaction is committed.
+Remove an existing document from Elasticsearch, once the transaction is committed.
 If this instance of data manager was not added to the transaction manager, then this call will automatically add it to the current transaction.

 Parameters